-- as long as a sub-fund holds shares in another sub-fund of the Investment Company, the shares of the target subfund are not taken into account in the calculation of net asset value, to the extent that the calculation serves to determine whether the legal minimum capital of the Investment Company has been obtained.
+- as long as a sub-fund holds shares in another sub-fund of the Investment Company, the shares of the target sub-fund are not taken into account in the calculation of net asset value, to the extent that the calculation serves to determine whether the legal minimum capital of the Investment Company has been obtained.

-- o) Additionally, the Investment Company or its sub-funds may purchase - up to 10% of non-voting shares of one and the same issuer, - up to 10% of the debentures issued by one and the same issuer, - not more than 25% of shares issued of one and the same UCITS and/or UCI and - not more than 10% of the money market instruments of a single issuer. - p) The investment limits stated in point 4 n) and o) do not apply in the case of:
+- up to 10% of non-voting shares of one and the same issuer, - up to 10% of the debentures issued by one and the same issuer, - not more than 25% of shares issued of one and the same UCITS and/or UCI and - not more than 10% of the money market instruments of a single issuer.